-For external referrals, you can control which consents are needed to refer to any external organisation, record whether the client has given this consent and issue a clear warning if this has not been given when entering an external referral.
+For external referrals, you can control which consents are needed to refer to any external organisation, record whether the client has given this consent and issue a clear warning if this has not been given.
+This offers an efficient way to record consent GDPR.

 Personal Access to Data

-It will be easy for a person to view all the data held on the system via a printout.
+Individuals can easily view the data held on the system via printouts.

 Right to be forgotten

-The Anonymisation function accessible from the Client screen allows the deletion of identifiable data, while leaving an identifier so that historical reports are still correct.
-Additionally, you have the ability to search for clients where there has been no contact for a defined period.
+With the Anonymisation function, you can delete any identifiable data, while leaving an identifier so that historical reports are still correct.
+You can also search for clients where there has been no contact for a defined period.

 There is a requirement to export the data in a 'commonly used machine-readable format'.
 CSV, XML, or Excel are acceptable.
-The Print Client Record feature has an an Excel export option to facilitate this.
+The Print Client Record feature has a handy Excel export option for this.
 A user-defined template library will allow predefined fields to be exported.
-This will avoid the need to repeatedly choose the information you need.
+This avoids the need to repeatedly choose the information you need.

 Our management database makes charity GDPR compliance simple.